chris-mignon/BMI-Tracker-/Practices.md

 <

 ## Class Practice No.2 Layouts and resources for the UI
->In this Class practive we learned the following:
+> In this Class practive we learned the following:
->-Create an app and add two Button elements and a TextView to the layout.
+>- Create an app and add two Button elements and a TextView to the layout.
->-Manipulate each element in the ConstraintLayout to constrain them to the margins and other elements.
+>- Manipulate each element in the ConstraintLayout to constrain them to the margins and other elements.
->-Change UI element attributes.
+>- Change UI element attributes.
->-Edit the app's layout in XML.
+>- Edit the app's layout in XML.
->-Extract hardcoded strings into string resources.
+>- Extract hardcoded strings into string resources.
->-Implement click-handler methods to display messages on the screen when the user taps each Button.
+>- Implement click-handler methods to display messages on the screen when the user taps each Button.
 Back